Theatre (Dramatic Writing), MFA

 - publishing plays

-- readings and full productions of work at theatre festivals
+- readings and full productions of work at theatre conferences and festivals

-- teaching in a variety of contexts from adjunct, visiting faculty, and professors of practice
+- teaching in a variety of contexts from adjunct, visiting faculty, and tenure-track professors

 - working at an established arts organization in a variety of roles